Zero-Downtime Schema Changes with MySQL 8.0 INSTANT DDL

 DROP COLUMN INPLACE (rebuild) INSTANT

-RENAME COLUMN INSTANT INSTANT
+RENAME COLUMN INPLACE INSTANT

 Set/drop column default INSTANT INSTANT